onermustafaumit/MLNM/README.md

 [![DOI](https://zenodo.org/badge/455652030.svg)](https://zenodo.org/badge/latestdoi/455652030)

-This repository is the official implementation of [An AI-assisted Tool For Efficient Prostate Cancer Diagnosis](https://paper_link).
+This repository is the official implementation of the paper: [An AI-assisted Tool For Efficient Prostate Cancer Diagnosis](https://www.biorxiv.org/content/10.1101/2022.02.06.479283v1).

+It uses the data: [Digital Pathology Dataset for Prostate Cancer Diagnosis](https://doi.org/10.5281/zenodo.5971764).

 We developed a multi-lens (or multi-resolution) deep learning pipeline detecting malignant glands in core needle biopsies of low-grade prostate cancer to assist pathologists in diagnosis.
 The pipeline consisted of two stages: the gland segmentation model detected the glands within the sections and the multi-lens model classified each detected gland into benign vs. malignant.
 The multi-lens model exploited both morphology information (of nuclei and glands from high resolution images - 40× and 20×) and neighborhood information (for architectural patterns from low resolution images - 10× and 5×), important in prostate gland classification.